color-js/elements/src/color-slider/README.md

 you can just [use the CSS file](#css-only) and a few classes and CSS variables to style regular HTML sliders.

 The actual component does a lot more:
-- It provides a `color` property with the actual color value.
+- It provides a `color` property with the actual color value
 - It takes care of even displaying colors in unsupported color spaces
 - Editable tooltip showing the current value or progress _(optional)_
 - Convenient events like `colorchange` and `valuechange` that fire even when the value changes programmatically